vani0895/sharinfo/README.md

-SharInfo: an app where you can read, post and comment your articles !
+SharInfo: an app where you can read, post and comment your favorite articles !

 Currently in progress ...